hybridview/csv2vcard/README.md

 #Import into iPhone using ICloud.

 6) In ICloud contacts page, click the GEAR icon and choose "Import VCARD".
 7) Select the new "contacts.vcf" file.
-All contacts should now appear!
+All contacts should now appear!\

+#De-Dupe Module

+Very ugly de-dupe script to fix my (a.moore) address book after I tried merging contacts multiple times.
+I had multiple duplicates, but could not clear everything because I had some older contacts I wanted to keep.